 Paul Dreyer (see above)

 Lizzie Falconer Lizzie never feels more alive than when she is speaking Spanish and working in cross-cultural situations.
 Lizzie started with Tandana as a Volunteer Coordinator Intern and returned as a group coordinator.
-She is currently working in Ecuador for Catholic Relief Services.
+She is currently working in Malawi for Catholic Relief Services after previous assignments in Ecuador and Bolivia.
 Lizzie previously worked for the Lakeside School's Global Service Learning (GSL) program.
 While working for GSL, Lizzie led student trips to rural communities in South America where she was responsible for the students' safety and crisis management.
-She has a bachelor's degree in International Studies and Spanish from the University of Oregon.
-She is planning to get a Master's degree in Public Affairs and International Education Management at the Monteray Institute of International Studies.
+She has a bachelor's degree in International Studies and Spanish from the University of Oregon and a Master's degree in Public Affairs and International Education Management at the Monterrey Institute of International Studies.

 Shannon Ongaro (see above)

 Anna Taft, Founding Director After graduating from high school in Ohio, Anna spent four months in Panecillo, Ecuador, where she taught at an elementary school and built the connections that inspired her to start The Tandana Foundation.
 She earned a bachelor’s degree from Whitman College with honors in Politics and a minor in environmental studies.
 After graduation, she worked for The Traveling School, teaching Spanish, history and literature to high-school students in the Andes and New Zealand.
 She gained additional experience through eight summers of leading teenagers in wilderness and community service for Deer Hill Expeditions.
-Anna founded Tandana to increase opportunities for intercultural sharing in experiential education programs.
+Anna founded Tandana to increase opportunities for intercultural sharing and to support community initiatives envisioned by her friends in Ecuador and Mali.
 For the last ten years, she has led the foundation in its partnership with communities in Mali and Ecuador, developing relationships, guiding projects, creating volunteer programs, managing staff, fundraising, and overseeing the innumerable details necessary to the organization’s success.

 Aaron DiMartino, MS, Operations Director